-To create this quadrant, we evaluated over 150 maintenance management products.
+To create this quadrant, we evaluated over 440 Facilities and Maintenance Management products.
 Those with the top scores for their capability and value made the quadrant.

 Scores are based largely on reviews from real software users, along with other product performance details (e.g., what features they offer, how many customers they have).

 Every product in this quadrant offers a balance of capability (how much the products can do) and value (whether they’re worth their price/cost) that makes them stand out in the race for small business software success.

 FrontRunners has four sub-quadrants:

 Depending on the specific needs of a software buyer, a product in any of these sub-quadrants could be a good fit.

 Why?
 To even be considered for this FrontRunners, a product had to meet a minimum user rating score of 3.40 for capability and 3.40 for value.
 This means that all products that qualify as FrontRunners are top-performing products in their market.
 They appear in the quadrant in relation to how their peers performed.

 For some buyers, a specific FrontRunners sub-quadrant might be best.
 For example, products in the Leaders category may offer a comprehensive set of functionality for asset and facility management, whereas a product in the Master quadrant may focus on more advanced maintenance management tools.